Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Challenges and Opportunities

 \section{Challenges and Opportunities}

-Despite its advantages, there are many challenges when applying causality to trustworthy ML, including reliance on strong causal assumptions and limited availability of \textit{a priori} causal knowledge, particularly in the form of DAGs.
-Foundation models bring further complications due to their scale, high-dimensional data, and the difficulty of validating causal structures.
-We outline key obstacles in integrating causality into ML and foundation models and suggest strategies to overcome them.
+Despite the advantages of a causal approach, practical applications pose challenges, including reliance on strong causal assumptions and limited availability of \textit{a priori} causal knowledge.
+FMs bring further complications due to their complexity and scale.
+We outline key obstacles in integrating causality into ML and FMs and suggest strategies to overcome them.